Heading to Japan? The Shinkansen (bullet train) system has introduced exciting new updates that make traveling across the country even smoother.

 a.
 Overview of One Piece-Themed Shinkansen

-- You can hop aboard this special One Piece train in western Japan starting spring 2025
+- You can now hop aboard a special One Piece train in western Japan

 b.
 Route and Stations